-Software support covers Windows 7 through Windows 10, and on the macOS side, all the way back to 10.8 (Mountain Lion).
-On the mobile side are apps supporting Android back to 4.4 (Kit Kat) and iOS 11.0 and up.
+Software support covers Windows 7 through Windows 10, and on the macOS side, all the way back to 10.9 (Mavericks).
+On the mobile side are apps supporting Android back to 7.0 (Nougat) and iOS 12.0 and up.

 While Linux users have been asking for official support for years now, Backblaze doesn't seem interested in taking that on.
 You do have the option to use a 3rd party app that relies on Backblaze's B2 cloud-storage service, but the pricing structure is quite different there.

 With B2, you pay both to store and to download your data.
 For example, if you had 1TB of data to store, it would cost $5 a month.
 If you needed to download that 1TB, it would cost an additional $10.